grimveig/a11y-test-tutorial/instructions/axe/command-line.md

-# a11y testing with pa11y
+# a11y testing with aXe commandline
-Requirements : Node 8
+Requirements : Node 6<br>
+For more information see [axe-cli on github](https://github.com/dequelabs/axe-cli)

 ## Setting up
  ```